Nicole Parker

-Nicole Frances Parker (born February 21, 1978) is an American actress.
-She is best known for her work on Fox's sketch comedy show Mad TV (2003–2009, 2016), which she was a regular cast member.
-In July 2009, Parker concluded her run as Elphaba in the Broadway production of Wicked, a role that she reprised on tour across North America.
+Nicole Parker is an American actress and comedian.
+She is best known for her work on Fox's sketch comedy show Mad TV (2003–2009, 2016), for which she was a regular cast member.
+In 2009, Parker played Elphaba in the Broadway production of Wicked, a role that she reprised on tour across North America.
 She voiced Penelope Pitstop in the animated series Wacky Races (2017–2019) and has appeared in the parody films Meet the Spartans and Disaster Movie (both 2008).
-Parker currently co-hosts the Earwolf podcast The Neighborhood Listen, along with comedian Paul F. Tompkins.
+Parker currently co-hosts the Comedy Bang!
+Bang!
+World podcast The Neighborhood Listen, along with comedian Paul F. Tompkins.